jmanthony3/Archimedes/docs/class/engr-851-001-integrated-computational-materials-engineering/crystal-plasticity.md

 **Many Tensor Constitutive Equations are Reduced to a Set of Equivalent Scalar Equations to be Solved**
 - Isotropic constitutive laws relate the magnitude of strain rate to the magnitude of stress
 - Anistropy $\implies$ stress tensor components vary independently
-- Crystal plasticity models relate the rate of slip along a slip plane (scalar) to the shear stress acting on the plane (another scalar)
+- Crystal plasticity models relate the rate of slip along a slip plane (scalar) to the #shear-stress acting on the plane (another scalar)
 - Anistropy arises because the crystals and their respective slip systems can be oriented

 <!-- 220412 -->